 As the premier social networking site, Facebook provides a multitude of ways to connect with others.
 One of the more popular method of connecting both online and in-person through Facebook is Facebook events.
 Facebook events let you either plan an in-person event or host a live online event through Facebook’s platform.
 These events can be anything from a birthday party to a live tour of your business.
-They can be public or private, so you decide who you can view or attend your event – we’ll cover all of that when we go through the details on how to create an event on Facebook.
+They can be public or private, so you decide who you can view or attend your event.
+We’ll cover all of that when we go through the details on how to create an event on Facebook.

-In this article, we will go over how to make an event on Facebook for both in-person and online events.
+In this article, we will go over how to create an event on Facebook for both in-person and online events.
 We will cover how to create the event, how to invite people to your event, and how to use Facebook’s various features to make the best event possible.

 To create an event on Facebook, first log in to your Facebook account.
 On desktop, navigate to the left side of your screen.
 You’ll find the Events tab just below the Watch tab and above Memories.
 Click on Events to go to the Facebook event page.